History migration (experimental)

 Auto-canceled entities are assigned the migration timestamp as their end date.

-By default, auto-canceled entities receive a cleanup date calculated as:
+By default, auto-canceled instances receive a cleanup date calculated as:

 cleanup_date = end_date + 6 months